lamba92/kotlingram/README.md

 Note that due to how NodeJS handles import and stuff the output of the Ktor client has to be modified a little when bundling it with webpack for NodeJS.
 More information [here](https://youtrack.jetbrains.com/issue/KTOR-2124).
 The task `:examples:js-bot:fixNodeFetchForWebpack` does exactly that.

-At the moment if webpacking with `mode = DEVELOPMENT` the output has errors, followup [here](https://youtrack.jetbrains.com/issue/KTOR-2202)
+~~At the moment if webpacking with `mode = DEVELOPMENT` the output has errors, followup [here](https://youtrack.jetbrains.com/issue/KTOR-2202)~~ Fixed in [56cb369](https://github.com/lamba92/kotlingram/commit/56cb369eae10117a67f79f20ec3f1bc02beeaa53)